PROS projects are internally composed of three parts: the PROS library (found

 User code has the actual sequential instructions that govern the

 robot’s behavior.
-PROS by default splits the user code up into
+Prior to PROS kernel 3.2.0, new projects by default split user code into

 autonomous.cpp), driver control